 It’s our endeavour to make Tamil Nadu a Horticulture hub of India and focused attention is being given to Horticulture.
-On account of this, production and productivity has increased and Tamil Nadu is emerging as a leading player in the country.
+On account of this, production and productivity has increased and Tamil Nadu is emerging as a leading player in the country in many Horticulture crops.

 In Tamil Nadu, Horticulture accounts to 13.89 Lakh Ha, which includes a wide range of crops namely, Fruits, Vegetables, Spices &Condiments, Plantation Crops, Flowers and Medicinal & Aromatic plants.